charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 I updated TAConfig.py for updating the mount parameters.
 Testing is based on mountSim.py (useful for visualizing) and autoTest.py (more thorough testing).
 Both test programs rely on the axis coordinates and steps reported by TeenAstro.
 See the respective README for more info on both programs.

+Basic Goto, tracking and guiding work, SHC can connect and run basic commands.
 I did a little testing with EKOS through the INDI driver.
-Basic Goto and tracking work, but it needs much more testing.
-No ASCOM testing whatsoever, also I have not yet tried to connect the SHC.
+No ASCOM testing whatsoever.